All Episodes

 Yes, unfortunately, many of the kids have some PTSD.

-I mean, they many times they're they don't know how to internalize what's going on.
+I mean, many times they don't know how to internalize what's going on.

-But um above and beyond the resilience of the Gazan people, the bravery of the Gazan people, their strength is just you know, it's just uh unfathomable.
+But above and beyond, the resilience of the Ghazna people, the bravery of the Ghazna people, their strength is just, you know, unfathomable.

-You know, one of the things that I'm interested in is uh, you know, as a journalist who's had to cover all of this, like most people, it's been utterly horrifying to have to pay attention to.
+One of the things that I'm interested in is, you know, as a journalist who's had to cover all of this, like most people, it's been utterly horrifying to have to pay attention to.

 And sometimes I confess that the rage gets very consuming, like very intense.